flarialmc/scripting-marketplace/memory-bank/activeContext.md

 # Active Development Context

 ## Current Session Context
-[2024-02-24 15:29]
+[2024-02-24 15:32]

 Just completed initial backend setup with Go.
 Backend will run on port 5019, with frontend planned for port 5020 (both will be proxied behind nginx).
-Following git-based workflow with commits after each significant change.
+Following git-based workflow with commits after each significant change and testing each implementation.

 ## Current Phase
 Phase 1: Backend Development (Initial Setup)